-The Boulder Junction Public Library welcomes the public to view their upcoming “Art in the Library” exhibit.
+The Boulder Junction Public Library welcomes the public to view their “Art in the Library” exhibit.
 The Library Board of Trustees selected Linda Pils for the Fall exhibit.
 Her photography will be on display starting Friday, October 2 and can be viewed during library open hours.

 Linda Pils grew up in New York City, but the first time she visited High Lake, she knew she was home.
 During these times of fear and anguish, High Lake is a place of respite, solace and life affirming hope.